Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Waste Outlet

-The waste outlet, also known as the waste pipe, carries the wastewater from the bathtub to the home’s plumbing system.
-The waste outlet is typically located below the drain and is connected to the same pipe as the drain and overflow drain.
+The home’s plumbing system sends the wastewater from the bathtub through the waste pipe, sometimes called the waste outlet.
+The waste exit is typically situated below the drain.
+It is joined to the same pipe as the drain and overflow drain.

 Diverter Pipe